TheBestTvarynka/tbt/content/posts/miri/index.md

 Isn't this cool?
 It's very cool!
 Now I have so much info to fix this UB.
 I can't ask for more info :smile:.

 Miri has found more bugs than I expected.
 The UB was in such places I can't even think of.
-In this PR you can see what UB and memory leaks I have fixed thanks to Miri: [PR DESCRIPTION](https://github.com/Devolutions/sspi-rs/pulls).
+In this PR you can see what UB and memory leaks I have fixed thanks to Miri: [Fix UB and memory leaks found by Miri](https://github.com/Devolutions/sspi-rs/pull/256).

 # Limitations